 He was dying.
 There was no doubt now.
 Aron’s eyes remained fixed on the long trail of crimson across the white, tiled floor.
 It started from around the corner he’d dragged himself from to where he sat now, leaning against the brick wall, panting with exhaustion.

 He still found it hard to believe that only a day ago he had been sitting in the driver seat of his cross-country jeep, enjoying life like it would never end.
-His only worries had been repaying his collage loans, and what gifts he would mail his parents back home for Christmas.
-He knew now that his loans didn’t matter a rat’s crap and his parents would be receiving news about him rather than gifts from him.
-He knew the news would probably kill ’em.
-No parent should ever have to learn that their child was dead.
+His only worries had been repaying his college loans, and what gifts he would mail his parents back home for Christmas.
+None of it mattered now.
+His loans could go screw themselves and all his parents would get would be news that would probably kill ’em—no parent should ever have to learn that their child was dead.

-A sharp blade of pain stabbed in his abdomen, immediately causing him to fall into a coughing fit.
-Crimson spittle flew from his mouth then began to run down his lips, his chin, his neck.
-Aron weakly gazed down at the large gaping hole on the right side of his waist, if it could still be called a waist.
+A sharp blade of pain stabbed in his abdomen, causing him to fall into a coughing fit.
+Crimson spittle flew from his mouth then began to run down his lips, his chin, his neck… Aron lowered his weak gaze to the massive gaping hole on the right side of his waist, if it could still be called a waist.
 Fractured bones protruded from it, leaving it nigh impossible to use his legs.
-It was a miracle he’d been able to maintain consciousness let alone even crawl around the hallway corner.
+With the amount of blood he’d lost, it was a miracle he’d been able to maintain consciousness let alone find the strength to drag himself away from danger.

 Two nights earlier

-Perhaps the only difference there was in his life was where he was now.
-Here, in SST University.
-A far cry from the dump of a place he called home just a few months prior.
-It was clean, had working air condition (also another fine reminder of how different his ‘glamorous’ fine roots were), a gorgeous view out the window, and a dream come true for someone like him.
-He’d busted his butt trying to work up enough money to get away from the east coast.
-Once he’d finally saved up enough, his parents had been gracious enough to send him what little they had to a place where he could have a better future.
-Of course, he’d still probably be in debt till he was forty (thank you school loans), but it was all worth it.
+Perhaps the only difference in his life now was where he was: SST University.
+A far cry from the dump of a place he’d called home just a few months prior.
+It was clean, had working air condition (also another fine reminder of how different his ‘glamorous’ roots were), a gorgeous view out the window, and a dream come true for someone like him.
+He’d busted his butt trying to work up enough money to get away from his shoddy hometown several hundred miles away on the east coast.
+Once he’d finally done it, his parents had been gracious enough to send him what little they had to a place where he could have a better future.
+Of course, he’d still probably be in debt until he was forty (thank you school loans) but compared to where he was from: it was worth it.

 “It’s the end of the semester man!
 I get to go home and see my folks!”
 Ziggy grinned.